aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 ##### 2.4.1 **Crawling (漫步於) the DOM**

-When working with surrounding elements, we may recursively iterating over all children.
-In this case, not only `childNdoes` we can us, but also the `nextSibling`.
+When working with surrounding elements, we may recursively iterate over all children.
+In this case, not only `childNodes` we can use, but also the `nextSibling`.

 Consider using these two approaches to do a nonrecursive visit of an element's childen: